Abuca/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a third directory in thye low level repo and it's about fuctions nested loops
+This is a function nested loops directory which is the third directory for the low level repo.